Skip to Main Content

 • increases chances of citations.

 • Open access for outputs.
 Endeavour to make as much of your research output as open as possible, as early as possible.
 Cranfield’s Institutional Rights Retention Policy should help you to do this, and be aware of the publisher deals that assist you in making your work accessible to everyone.
 Remember to assign a suitable Creative Commons licence that supports sharing and reuse.
 Ensure your work is uploaded to the university repository.
+In addition to the mandatory university actions, you may be interested in using other platforms for sharing your work.
+These include Octopus, the Open Science Framework and Registered Reports.
+You can find links to these in the 'Further sources' section below.

 • FAIR data.
 Data should be FAIR and openly available when legally, ethically, and technically possible, as well as referenced via a data availability statement within your associated publications.
 As with your publications, remember to assign a suitable Creative Commons or software-specific licence that supports sharing and reuse.
 Ensure your research data is uploaded to the Cranfield research repository or an appropriate discipline or funder repository.